What is webPOISONCONTROL?

 Can I rely on the recommendations I get from webPOISONCONTROL?

-Consider webPOISONCONTROL your trusted online resource when a substance that might be poisonous has been swallowed and you need to know what to do. webPOISONCONTROL was developed by board-certified clinical and medical toxicologists with decades of experience in Poison Control.
+Consider webPOISONCONTROL your trusted online resource when someone is exposed to a substance (swallowed, splashed by, or inhaled) that might be poisonous and you need to know what to do. webPOISONCONTROL was developed by board-certified clinical and medical toxicologists with decades of experience in Poison Control.
 The project is sponsored and organized by the National Capital Poison Center, and ten U.S. poison centers are participating.
 In addition to the toxicologists, Certified Specialists in Poison Information assist with product coding and barcode and algorithm linking.

 Each stage of development has been guided by poison control experts.
 These same experts also perform regular quality assurance – reviewing each case reported, recalculating the dose compared to the applicable threshold, and monitoring reports of ingredient to algorithm matches and reports of missing or incompatible information.

 An intensive online pilot test began on December 30, 2014.
 Since then, each case entered by the public has been carefully evaluated and the user experience monitored.
 Tweaks were made to enhance the app, removing unnecessary questions and adjusting the presentation to enhance usability.
-The scope was expanded from pharmaceuticals to also include many household products.
-And triage thresholds were adjusted based on emerging toxicity data and feedback from the ten participating poison centers.
+The scope was expanded from pharmaceuticals to also include many household products, and from swallowed substances to eye, skin, inhalation and injection exposures.
+Triage thresholds were adjusted based on emerging toxicity data and feedback from the ten participating poison centers.
 Data from the pilot phase demonstrated that this method of delivering poison control guidance was both feasible and safe.

 Can I try it out so I'm prepared for an emergency?